 In the midst of Katmai National Park, Grosvenor Lodge is located at the confluence between two lakes, Lake Coville and Lake Grosvenor.

 This confluence, referred to locally as “The Narrows” serves as a funnel for one of the largest runs of sockeye salmon in the world, which in turn provides forage to the area’s prolific populations of resident rainbow trout, lake trout, Arctic char, Northern Pike, and other species native to Bristol Bay.
 It is the perfect launch point for the wide variety of fishing opportunities Grosvenor Lodge has to offer.

 Our season runs from approximately mid-June through September, and like most Alaska fisheries, what we fish for (and how we fish for them) is largely dependent on the time of year.

 We fish both fly and conventional gear at Grosvenor depending on our guest’s preferences.
 However, its important to note that some (but not all) of the waters we frequent are restricted to fly fishing only.
 Interested in learning how to fly fish during your stay?
 Our professional guide is an excellent instructor and well-versed in both fly and conventional methods.

-Our base rates for the 2020 season are shown below.
-Included in these trips is lodging, meals, daily boat and guide service (guided fly outs sold separately), fishing license, rod and wader rental, complimentary cocktails each evening, and all taxes and fees.
+Our base rates for the 2023 season are shown below.
+Included in these trips is lodging, meals, daily boat and guide service (guided fly outs not included), rod and wader rental, complimentary cocktails each evening, and all taxes and fees.